Summer is winding down and the leaves have slowly started falling. It is still warm here in Kentucky but fall is not far away.

 - sprinkle of herbs of your choice, optional

 - Wash and halve tomatoes.
-Depending on ripeness, either squeeze out seeds or scrape out with knife.
 If the tomato has a large stem blemish I will trim it off, otherwise I let it be.
 Put tomatoes in large non-reactive bowl.

-- Combine the rest of the ingredients and pour over tomatoes.
+- Pour the rest of the ingredients over tomatoes.
 Stir well so the marinade gets in all the nooks and crannies.

 - Cover bowl and let marinate in refrigerator for at least 2 hours stirring every 30 minutes.